trong0dn/Art-Store/README.md

 # Description

-The program an online art store which allows users to search, browse, and select paintings filters by artist, museams, and shapes.
+The program an online art store which allows users to search, browse, and select paintings filters by artist, museums, and shapes.
 The user can navigate onto the single painting page to get more details on a specific painting.
 The user may also decide to add painting to a favorites pages as well.